shawnp0wers/osx-chromeapp/README.md

 Celebrate.

+Or don't.
+Icons seem to be broken in OSX Catalina.
+Like everything else in Catalina.
+Just click cancel and it should make an app with a generic icon.

 This is a public domain script I got from a website that someone used to package a shell script that someone else wrote, blah blah blah.
 It works really well.